lisenet/security-scripts-for-linux/README.md

 # security-scripts-for-linux
 Various scripts to check for web applications, Linux OS etc vulnerabilities.
 Damn Vulnerable Web App (DVWA) is a good starting point.

+DISCLAIMER: you may be better off using Kali Linux for pen testing etc.

 ## sec-tools-installer
 Bash script that installs the following tools:
 * Nmap